pauiglesias/vue-drag-drop-file/README.md

 Vue.use(preventDragDropFile)
 ```

-The plugin behaviour will not be applied if the target element contains the class **droppable** (If it consists of several nested elements, you need to add the **droppable** class for each of them).
+The plugin behaviour will not be applied if the target element contains the class **droppable** (if it consists of several nested elements, you need to add the **droppable** class for each of them).